 Once you have confirmed your place exhibiting at an event, spread the word and generate buzz.
 Use social media networks and publish a blog post to give your customers more information about the event.

 You could also send notifications to customers that have subscribed to your email list.

 Nearer the time, send a series of SMS to your customers to remind them of the date and time.
 You can also use SMS through out the day to tell them where they can find your stand, and to announce when demonstrations or other highlights you have organized are about to start.

 Your aim is to keep people well informed, and encourage them to stop by at your stall – so give them a reason to visit.

-Handing out free gifts is a great brand awareness exercise.
+A way to increase it up is by handing out free gifts, this is a great brand awareness exercise.
 At a festival or trade show, think about the type of event and venue, and offer something that the visitors will find useful for the day.